 While most criminal charges require prosecutors to get jurors to reach a unanimous verdict to convict an alleged offender, jurors do not have to unanimously agree on the specific conduct in which the alleged offender engaged that constituted domestic assault.
 A jury instead only needs to unanimously agree that an alleged offender engaged in conduct that constituted domestic assault two or more times within 12 months.

-Denton Continuous Violence Against the Family Lawyer
+Continuous Violence Against the Family Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 Were you or your loved one arrested for continuous violence against the family in the Denton area?
-Do not try to explain yourself to police, as you might inadvertently say something that makes you easier to prosecute.
+Do not try to explain yourself to the police, as you might inadvertently say something that makes you easier to prosecute.

 The Law Offices of Richard C. McConathy can deal with authorities on your behalf and ensure your rights are protected.
 We can review your case as soon as you call (940) 222-8004 or contact us online to take advantage of a free consultation.